ministryofjustice/github-collaborators/README.md

 ### ` bin/import-repository-collaborators.rb`

-This script takes a list of names of MoJ github repositories, and creates a file for each repository, in the `terraform` directory, defining all of that repository's external collaborators.
+This script takes a list of names of MoJ github repositories, and creates a file for each repository, in the `terraform` directory, defining all of that repository's outside collaborators.

 e.g. running